rbms-bsc/DCRMR/_pages/PPDM/Date-of-production.md

 ## 5.13.35.Y.Y Date of production in multiple unit resources

-<a name="5.13.35.1.Y.Y">5.13.35.1.Y.Y</a> In describing a manifestation consisting of multiple units published over a number of years, transcribe the date of production of the unit produced first and the date of production of the unit produced last, and connect them with a hyphen.
+<a name="5.13.35.1.Y.Y">5.13.35.1.Y.Y</a> In describing a manifestation consisting of multiple units produced over a number of years, transcribe the date of production of the unit produced first and the date of production of the unit produced last, and connect them with a hyphen.

 <a name="5.13.35.2.Y.Y">5.13.35.2.Y.Y</a> Record the date of each unit in a [Note on production statement](/DCRMR/ppdm/Note-on-production-statement/) if considered important.
 Such a [Note on production statement](/DCRMR/ppdm/Note-on-production-statement/) is particularly useful when the order of production does not correspond to the order of the unit numeration (see 5.14.SOMETHING.SOMETHING).

-<a name="5.13.35.3.Y.Y">5.13.35.3.Y.Y</a> If the dates of production in a multiple unit resource do not appear on in the resource, but are known or may be surmised, record in square brackets the date of production of the unit produced first and the date of production of the unit produced last, and connect them with a hyphen.

 ## 5.13.36.Y.Y Date of production on part pages